 This white kitchen remodel went from dark cherry cabinets and a closed off space to an open, bright space with white cabinets and reclaimed wood shelving.

-Home Depot was kind enough to give me a small stipend to use towards the purchase of the Sharp drawer microwave we used in this renovation and you can read all about the entire renovation on The Home Depot Blog as well as below.
+Home Depot was kind enough to give me a small stipend to use towards the purchase of the Sharp drawer microwave we used in this renovation.

 It’s been almost exactly a year since we finished our kitchen remodel and I’m finally getting around to sharing some of the details of the completed space and information on sourcing.